 A shampoo bar is basically a syndet bar, and has literally the same ingredients as a bottle of shampoo, without the water and the plastic bottle.
 It contains some good ingredients, some benign things, and some things that are more eyebrow raising if you are committed to a lifestyle of “all natural”.

 An ingredient like “Sodium Cocoyl Isethionate” (SCI) SOUND scary – but it is really just a coconut oil based cleaner or surfactant.
-Check out What Is a Syndet Bar to know more about shampoo bars, both soap and syndet.
+Check out How Do You Make a Syndet Bar? to know more about shampoo bars, both soap and syndet.

 Why Not Use Soap As Shampoo?